psovit/poudel-sovit-techtask-181120/README.md

 # Running Test Cases
 From inside the `lunch_api.tests` folder, run the web api: `dotnet test`.
 Tests can also be run individually from Visual Studio Code.

+# Running Via Docker Image

+From inside the `lunch_api` folder, run the following commands:
+-  `docker build -t lunch_api .`
+-  `docker run -d -p 8080:80 lunch_api`

+You can now reach the API endpoint from: `localhost:8080/lunch`